Top 15 Benefits Of Healthy Eating On Your Life

 Cancer is the second leading cause of death worldwide (9).
 An unhealthy lifestyle and genetic factors can cause the cells in your body to divide exponentially, leading to abnormal cell functions (10).

-Researchers have found that consuming organic and unprocessed foods is the best way to keep cancer at bay.
+Researchers have found that consuming organic edibles and unprocessed foods is the best way to keep cancer at bay.
 There are certain foods that have nutrients that may inhibit cancer progression.
 These include berries, watermelon, broccoli, cabbage, tomato, garlic, turmeric, ginger, and leafy greens (11).

 5. Increases Immunity